bouncmpe150/python-notes/InstallationGuide.md

 * In the options on the right side, you can write a project name of your choosing at the end of the *Location setting* -the one at the top of the window- by deleting the *pythonProject* and writing something like *myFirstProject* or *hello*.

 * Then, under *Python Interpreter*, make sure the *New environment using Virtualenv* is checked, and make sure the *Base interpreter* is pointing to **the location of the python you just downloaded**.
-Windows will usually find this by itself. **In Linux and Mac**, this may point to the default python which comes pre-installed in your computer; so click the three dots and navigate to the location you noted earlier belonging to python3.8.
+Windows will usually find this by itself. **In Linux and MacOS**, this may point to the default python which comes pre-installed in your computer; so click the three dots and navigate to the location you noted earlier belonging to python3.8.

   The location should be something similar to what is below: